2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 In 2024, RWA will experience explosive growth, with U.S. Treasury tokenization soaring by 415%, and real estate tokenization accelerating its implementation, as institutional capital rushes in!
 Public chains like Plume and Mantra are building infrastructure, while projects like RealtyX are promoting the deep integration of RWAfi.
 In 2025, RWA will move towards institutional maturity through asset innovation, technological breakthroughs, and regulatory restructuring, making the new financial paradigm unstoppable!

-In 2024, the public chain RWA is experiencing explosive growth, heralding the rise of a new financial paradigm.
-Driven by the triple engines of institutional entry, continuous technological breakthroughs, and gradually clarified regulations, RWA is accelerating from proof of concept to large-scale application.
+In 2024, public chain RWA is experiencing explosive growth, heralding the rise of a new financial paradigm.
+Driven by the three engines of institutional entry, continuous technological breakthroughs, and gradually clarifying regulations, RWA is accelerating from proof of concept to large-scale application.
 Innovative models such as asset tokenization, cross-chain interoperability, and smart contract automation are emerging, reshaping the financial ecosystem.
 However, structural issues such as liquidity stratification, yield-risk mismatch, and legal challenges regarding asset control cannot be ignored.
-Looking ahead to 2025, innovations in asset classes, the evolution of technological paradigms, and the reconstruction of regulatory frameworks will become the three main themes of RWA market development, injecting new momentum into the healthy growth of RWA.
+Looking ahead to 2025, innovation in asset classes, evolution of technological paradigms, and reconstruction of regulatory frameworks will become the three main themes of RWA market development, injecting new momentum into the healthy growth of RWA.

 This article is contributed by RealtyX DAO community contributor Sanqing.